kaelzhang/brog/README.md

 brog add

 # Add a specified directory to a certain workspace
-brog add /path/to/project-2 -w foo
+brog add --cwd /path/to/project-2 -w foo

 # This will link the dependencies
 brog bootstrap